Eddienuh/SQL-Data-Warehouse-Project/Documents/Project Architecture.drawio.md

 ***PROJECT ARCHITECTURE***

-This diagram visually represents the structure and components of this project, highlighting the inetraction between the satges of this project and how they fit together.
+This diagram visually represents the structure and components of this project, highlighting the inetraction between the stages of this project and how they fit together.
 It will aid in understanding the overall design and flow of the system.

 Furthermore it provides a clear, high-level overview of the system’s design, describing the tasks at each stage and their role in achieving the project's goals.